chandanhpcic/docs/source/manual/install.rst

 #.
 Create a **conf** directory on the root of the USB drive
 #.
 Place an *unencrypted* <downloaded backup>.xml into /conf and rename the file to **config.xml** (:code:`/conf/config.xml`)
 #.
 Put both the Installation media and the 2nd USB drive into the system and power up / reboot.
 #.
-Boot the system from the OPNsense Installation media via Boot Menu or BIOS (UEFI).
+Boot the system from the Reticen8 Installation media via Boot Menu or BIOS (UEFI).
 #.
 Press aany key when you see: **“Press any key to start the configuration importer”**
 #.
 Type the device name of the 2nd USB Drive, e.g. `da0` or `nvd0` , and press Enter.